openshift/enhancements/enhancements/network/vdpa/virtio-vdpa-ovn-hw-offload.md

 The plan is to extend the SriovNetworkNodePolicy CRD API to support the vDPA feature.

-There are two proposals:

-#### **Proposal A**
-Change the semantics of the deviceType field to express the way the device is exposed to the user and let the SR-IOV Network Operator in cooperation with the vendor plugins determine what is the driver that must be bound at the PCI bus (and, of course the vdpa bus).
-**deviceType** would assume one of the following values: netdev/vfio-pci/vdpa-virtio/vdpa-vhost.
-The problem with this approach:
-**isRdma** goes in another direction. isRdma changes the way the device is exposed to the user but is only compatible with netdev type (and only one vendor implements it AFAIK).
-So for this proposal to be complete, deviceType would also include “rdma”.
-This could become a compatibility issue but backwards compatibility should be manageable.
-Benefits of this proposal: Easier for the user.
-#### **Proposal B**
+The proposed solution in details:

-Keep deviceType meaning “driver bound to PCI device”.
+- Keep deviceType meaning “driver bound to PCI device”.
 And add a field called **vdpaType** to select the type of vdpa device (vhost/virtio).
-We need to add a runtime check to verify that a user does not specify { “deviceType”:  “vfio-pci”, “vdpaType”: “virtio” } because that doesn’t make sense.
+- Add a runtime check to verify that a user does not specify { “deviceType”:  “vfio-pci”, “vdpaType”: “virtio” } because that doesn’t make sense.
+A new rule needs to be added to the Validation webhook.

 Benefits:
-Easier to implement
+- Easy to implement
+- Backward compatibible

 Problems:
-If another vendor requires another driver for vdpa in the future we would need to expand deviceType to add the new driver.
+- If another vendor requires another driver for vdpa in the future we would need to expand deviceType to add the new driver.
 Relies more on knowledge from the user.

-Runtime errors (user creates a combination of fields that are wrong) are more difficult to return to the user.
+Note: there is an alternative option, aiming to change the semantics of the deviceType field to express the way the device is exposed to the user and let the SR-IOV Network Operator in cooperation with the vendor plugins determine what is the driver that must be bound at the PCI bus (and, of course the vdpa bus).
+DeviceType would assume one of the following values: netdev/vfio-pci/vdpa-virtio/vdpa-vhost.
+The problem with this approach is the management of the backward compatibility and the complexity of the change, so we're not going for this option (at least not now).

 ### Implementation Details/Notes/Constraints

-The proposed implementation depends on the CX-6 OVS hardware work which is not fully ready yet in OCP 4.11.
+The proposed implementation depends on the CX-6 Dx OVS hardware work which is not fully ready yet in OCP 4.11.

-**TBD: check if any dependencies with other projects, e.g. RHEL, drivers, etc**

 The work can be split into 4 main repos: [ovn-kubernetes](https://github.com/ovn-org/ovn-kubernetes), [sriov-network-device-plugin](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin), [sriov-networking-operator](https://github.com/k8snetworkplumbingwg/sriov-network-operator) and [govdpa](https://github.com/k8snetworkplumbingwg/govdpa).